famesjranko/server-scripts/fail2ban_upstream_proxy_communal_chain_setup_guide.md

 3. **Automate Chain Creation at Boot (Cron Job):**

-   To ensure the communal chain exists after every reboot, add the following cron job:
+   To ensure the chain is created and linked after every reboot, add the following cron job:

    ```bash
    sudo crontab -e